martgnz/bcn-geodata/README.md

 ```bash
 $ ./convert.sh
 ```
 - Voilà!
-Find the files in their respectives folder.
+Find the files in their respective folder.

 You can tweak the script to delete properties from the original shapefile and adjust the simplification.